d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 Armed with knowledge about how to deal with changes in $p(x)$ and in $P(y \mid x)$, we can now consider some other aspects of machine learning problems formulation.

-* **Batch Learning.** Here we have access to training data and labels $\{(x_1, y_1), \ldots, (x_n, y_n)\}$, which we use to train a network $f(x,w)$.
-Later on, we deploy this network to score new data $(x,y)$ drawn from the same distribution.
+* **Batch Learning.** Here we have access to training data and labels $\{(x_1, y_1), \ldots, (x_n, y_n)\}$, which we use to train a network $f(x, w)$.
+Later on, we deploy this network to score new data $(x, y)$ drawn from the same distribution.
 This is the default assumption for any of the problems that we discuss here.
 For instance, we might train a cat detector based on lots of pictures of cats and dogs.
 Once we trained it, we ship it as part of a smart catdoor computer vision system that lets only cats in.
 This is then installed in a customer's home and is never updated again (barring extreme circumstances).
 * **Online Learning.** Now imagine that the data $(x_i, y_i)$ arrives one sample at a time.
-More specifically, assume that we first observe $x_i$, then we need to come up with an estimate $f(x_i,w)$ and only once we have done this, we observe $y_i$ and with it, we receive a reward (or incur a loss), given our decision.
+More specifically, assume that we first observe $x_i$, then we need to come up with an estimate $f(x_i, w)$ and only once we have done this, we observe $y_i$ and with it, we receive a reward (or incur a loss), given our decision.
 Many real problems fall into this category.
 E.g. we need to predict tomorrow's stock price, this allows us to trade based on that estimate and at the end of the day we find out whether our estimate allowed us to make a profit.
 In other words, we have the following cycle where we are continuously improving our model given new observations.

 $$
 \mathrm{model} ~ f_t \longrightarrow